Qualytics/userguide/docs/anomalies/overview-of-an-anomaly.md

-# What is an Anomaly?
+# Overview of an Anomaly

 * An `Anomaly` is an anomalous data set (record or column) that asserted false to applied data quality check(s).
 Both `Inferred` and `Authored` Checks generate Anomalies, and are batched together when applied through a `Scan Operation` to highlight anomalies: